chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

 Memories are given special treatment in Chisel since hardware implementations of memory vary greatly.
 For example, FPGA memories are instantiated quite differently from ASIC memories.
 Chisel defines a memory abstraction that can map to either simple Verilog behavioural descriptions or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.

+### `SyncReadMem`: sequential/synchronous-read, sequential/synchronous-write

-Chisel has a construct called `SyncReadMem` for **sequential/synchronous-read, sequential/synchronous-write** memories.
+Chisel has a construct called `SyncReadMem` for sequential/synchronous-read, sequential/synchronous-write memories.
 These `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).

-Chisel supports random-access memories via the `Mem` construct.
-Writes to `Mem`s are **combinational/asynchronous-read, sequential/synchronous-write**.
-These `Mem`s will likely be synthesized to register banks, since most SRAMs in modern technologies (FPGA, ASIC) tend to no longer support combinational (asynchronous) reads.

-Chisel can also infer other features such as single ports and masks.

-### `SyncReadMem`: sequential/synchronous-read, sequential/synchronous-write
+If the same memory address is both written and sequentially read on the same clock edge, or if a sequential read enable is cleared, then the read data is undefined.

+Values on the read data port are not guaranteed to be held until the next read cycle.
+If that is the desired behavior, external logic to hold the last read value must be written.

+#### Read port/write port
 Ports into `SyncReadMem`s are created by applying a `UInt` index.
-A 1024-entry register file with one write port and one sequential/synchronous read port might be expressed as follows:
+A 1024-entry register file with one write port and one read port might be expressed as follows:

 ```scala
 import chisel3._